im360john/gateway/README.md

 ## Why Centralmind/Gateway

-AI agents and LLM-powered applications need fast, secure access to data, but traditional APIs and databases aren't built for this purpose.
+AI agents and LLM-powered applications need fast, secure access to data.
 We're building an API layer that automatically generates secure, LLM-optimized APIs for your structured data.

-Our solution:
+- Quickly start with MCP or OpenAPI, or use Direct/Raw SQL APIs
 - Filters out PII and sensitive data to ensure compliance with GDPR, CPRA, SOC 2, and other regulations
-- Adds traceability and auditing capabilities, ensuring AI applications aren't black boxes and security teams maintain control
+- Adds traceability and auditing capabilities, ensuring AI applications aren't black boxes and allowing security teams to maintain control
-- Optimizes for AI workloads, supporting Model Context Protocol (MCP) with enhanced meta information to help AI agents understand APIs, along with built-in caching and security features
+- Optimized for AI workloads: supports the Model Context Protocol (MCP) with enhanced metadata to help AI agents understand APIs, along with built-in caching and security features

-Our primary users are companies deploying AI agents for customer support, analytics, where they need models to access the data without direct SQL access to databases elemenating security, compliance and peformance risks.
+It can be useful during development, when an LLM needs to create, adjust, or query data from your database.
+In analytical scenarios, it enables you to chat with your database or data warehouse.
+Enrich your AI agents with data from your database using remote function/tool calling.

 ![demo](/assets/demo.gif)